CaseyBennington/caseybennington.github.io/_portfolio/paintball-website.md

 ## Conclusion

 Even with this application having been created several years ago, it provided a great opportunity to use PHP to develop a database driven web application.

+Click on the picture above to visit the application or visit [here](https://github.com/CaseyBennington/Paintball-Website) for the code.